SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/OpenSearch_Database/Installing_OpenSearch_database.md

 - If you are using a setup with storage per DMA, [manually connect your DMS to the OpenSearch database](xref:Manually_Connecting_DMA_to_Elasticsearch_Cluster)

-### Monitoring expiry dates of TLS certificates
+## Monitoring the expiry dates of TLS certificates

-Once DataMiner is connected to an OpenSearch database via TLS, it is important to renew TLS certificates before they expire to prevent loss of connection to the database.
-We recommend using the connector [Skyline SSL Certificate Monitor](https://catalog.dataminer.services/details/382d6771-5162-47ce-aa2a-0f4a0d7ecd6d) for that purpose:
+Once DataMiner is connected to an OpenSearch database via TLS (see [TLS and user configuration](#tls-and-user-configuration)), it is important that the TLS certificates get **renewed before they expire** to prevent loss of connection to the database.

+To monitor expiry dates, we recommend using the **Skyline SSL Certificate Monitor** connector:

+1. Make sure the [Skyline SSL Certificate Monitor](https://catalog.dataminer.services/details/382d6771-5162-47ce-aa2a-0f4a0d7ecd6d) connector is [deployed in your DataMiner System](xref:Deploying_a_catalog_item).

-1. Create an element and assign it the protocol Skyline SSL Certificate Monitor.
+1. [Create an element](xref:Adding_elements), selecting *Skyline SSL Certificate Monitor* as the protocol.

-1. Enter the full URL of the OpenSearch node in the parameter "New Site URL" and click the button "Add Site" in the General page of the element.
+1. On the *General* data page of the element, enter the full URL of the OpenSearch node in the *New Site URL* parameter, and click *Add Site*.

-1. Enter your OpenSearch logon credentials in the fields "User" and "Password" in the Sites table.
+1. In the *Sites* table, enter your OpenSearch logon credentials in the *User* and *Password* fields.

-1. Assign an alarm template to the element and enable alarms on the parameter "Remaining Days".
+1. [Create an alarm template](xref:Creating_an_alarm_template) to monitor the parameter *Remaining Days* of the protocol, and [assign it](xref:Assigning_an_alarm_template) to the element.